kgateway-dev/kgateway/docs/content/guides/security/data_loss_prevention/_index.md

 The DLP filter will be run by Envoy after any other filters which might add data to be masked into the dynamic metadata.
 Gloo Edge's current filter order follows:

 1. Fault Stage (Fault injection)
+1. DLP
-2. CORS
+1. CORS
-3. WAF Stage
-4. Rest of the filters ... (not all in the same stage)
+1. Rest of the filters ... (not all in the same stage)
-5. DLP

 ### DLP for access logs